vpro/vpro-shared/vpro-shared-couchdb-util/README.md

 couchdb
 =======

-Lightweight straight forward streaming couchdb client implementation in java.
+Lightweight straight forward streaming couchdb client implementation in java, with little dependencies.

 Access to a couchdb view is implemented as an Iterator.
 Just feed it an input stream and than you can iterate the view as Jackson JsonNode's: